Political in the West?

 Connection to traditional culture

 The teachings of Falun Gong are rooted in traditional Chinese culture.
 Viewed from a Western perspective, the embracing of traditional Chinese culture could, in some cases, be mistaken for social conservatism or in other cases, mistaken for progressive values.

 Within the Falun Gong community, you may find elements of belief in the divine and harmonizing family relationships, and wrongly conclude these are “social conservative” ideas, when in fact, they are rooted in a much broader set of ideals that are far better understood within the context of Confucianism — a philosophy that emphasizes symbiotic relationships that are “in harmony” with “heaven and earth.”

-Another example: within the Falun Gong community, you may find ideals centered around living in harmony with nature and the environment, and wrongly conclude these are “liberal” or “progressive” ideas stemming from the modern environmental movement, when in fact, they are rooted in ideals found in Taoism — a philosophy that emphasizes remaining true to one’s nature and one’s place in the natural world.
+Another example: within the Falun Gong community, you may find ideals centered around living in harmony with nature and the environment as well as some concerns about damage to natural environment by modern industries, and wrongly conclude these are “liberal” or “progressive” ideas stemming from the modern environmental movement.
+In fact, they are rooted in ideals found in Taoism — a philosophy that emphasizes remaining true to one’s nature and one’s place in the natural world.
 It is common, for example, for Taoist paintings to show vast landscapes in which people and their structures blend in harmoniously, almost unseen, with the natural landscape.

 In short, to judge Falun Gong practitioners as politically conservative or liberal is entirely misleading.
 You’d be missing the forest for the trees.

 Among Falun Gong practitioners are millions of people who lived through the rise and rule of the CCP.
 That is, decades in which tens of millions of Chinese people died at the hands of the communist regime.